virtualbeck/website/content/posts/umami.md

 The portal was a signup, and honestly it gave me an uneasy feeling.
 Like, google would have all the analytics of my website in exchange for a measley page view implementation.
 So, I kept looking.
 That lead me to a project named [umami](https://umami.is).

-You can click on the link abouve to read more about it, but I'll give you the gist here.
+You can click on the link above to read more about it, but I'll give you the gist here.
 It is an open-source web analytics tool that treats data privacy as a first-class citizen.
 It is lightweight, and can be self-hosted.
 So, that is what I'm doing now.
 I've spun up an umami docker container, and have it running at [umami.virtualbeck.com](https://umami.virtualbeck.com).
 It collects all sorts of stats, and they are automatically anonymized so as to not identify users.
 This makes umami GDPR compliant.

 It can also track actions on the website, like clicks.
-I have not implemented that yet - but I have implemented the most basic data collection that it come packaged with.
+I have not implemented that yet - but I have implemented the most basic data collection that it comes packaged with.
 I can basically see page-views and view duration, along with what device and general location (country scale).

-I just added a few lines to my docker compse file, and let traefik handle the rest.
+I just added a few lines to my docker compose file, and let traefik handle the rest.
 Read more about traefik [here](../traefik).
 I'll list the full setup in my docker compose file below.
 It refernces an endpoint cloudflare, but that is a cloudflare tunnel, which points back to my home server, so as to serve the traffic without opening up any ports to access my ssytems directly.
 Read more about it [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
 It's great, and it's free.

 So the next step is how to implement a page view counter from data gethered by umami.
 If you see a page view counter on this website, it means my future-self has succeeded.
 If not, perhaps you're too fast in reading this and I haven't had time to implement it.
 Or perhaps I've died.
 Probably not though.
 I'll have a writeup for that implementation when it is completed.
 Thanks for reading!